SEO for Bloggers & Entrepreneurs: The Ultimate Beginner’s Guide

 Spend some time hanging out on the same social media sites where your readers hang out.
 When you see posts that get shared a lot, you know you’re on to something.

 I’ve found Pinterest can be an invaluable resource here.
-When I first started my blog, my posts were pretty off-target, meaning I was kind of circling around my audience but not quite landing on the sweet spot.
-I decided to spend some time looking at popular pins around my niche, really trying to understand who my audience was and what they wanted/needed.
-I recommend doing this kind of research on Pinterest, Instagram, even Facebook, and Twitter.
+When I first started my blog, my posts were very random and off-target with my audience.
+I was circling around my ideal customers but not quite landing on topics they were most interested in.
+So I spent some time looking at popular pins in my niche, really trying to understand who my audience was and what they needed.
+I recommend doing this kind of research on Pinterest, Instagram, TikTok and LinkedIn.

 BuzzSumo

-The idea behind BuzzSumo is to find popular content and then beat ‘em.
-Write something better, more epic, more detailed.
-Use more photos, a better design, more points, you get the gist.
-But I digress, because you’re already doing that :).
+The idea behind BuzzSumo is to find popular content and then beat them.
+Write something better, longer, more detailed.
+Add more visuals and video, improve the design of your post, include more bullet points, and so on.

 BuzzSumo is also useful if you need help finding out where your audience spends their time.
-When you see posts related to your niche are viral on Twitter or Pinterest, you know that’s where your audience is.
+When you see that posts related to your niche are viral on Pinterest, you know that’s where your audience is.
 Check out this post for more on BuzzSumo.

 Google Keyword Planner